Teradata/jupyter-demos/README.md

 [Python Version](./UseCases/Complaints_Analysis_GenAI_Bedrock/Sentiment_Analysis.ipynb)

 #### Customer Complaints Analysis Dashboard with OpenAI
-This is a Dashboard with descriptions and links to various notebooks on various topics using Teradata Vantage and Microsoft Azure.<br>
+This is a Dashboard with descriptions and links to various notebooks on various topics using Teradata Teradata and Microsoft Azure.<br>
 [Information](./UseCases/Complaints_Analysis_Azure_OpenAI/Complaint_Analysis_Dashboard.ipynb)

 #### Customer Complaint Analysis with Google Gemini
-This is a Dashboard with descriptions and links to various notebooks on various topics using Teradata Vantage and Google Gemini.<br>
+This is a Dashboard with descriptions and links to various notebooks on various topics using Teradata Teradata and Google Gemini.<br>
 [Information](./UseCases/Complaints_Analysis_GenAI_Gemini/Complaint_Analysis_Dashboard.ipynb)

 #### Customer Complaint Analysis with AWS Bedrock